 Arooj Aftab Album Reviews

 Arooj Aftab was born in Saudi Arabia to Pakistani parents.
 She taught herself guitar and became a viral sensation in Pakistan, an early adopter of the internet with hits ‘Hallelujah’ and ‘Mera Pyaar’.
-She moved to the US at the age of 19 and studied at Boston’s Berklee College of Music.
+Aftab moved to the US at 19 and studied at Boston’s Berklee College of Music.

-Her discography is a little confusing to date – debut Bird Under Water and Vulture Prince form the core of her discography, mixing elegant folk and jazz arrangements with Ghazal music of South Asia, spiritual and emotional.
-On the other hand, 2018’s Siren Islands is ambient soundscapes while 2023’s Love in Exile is an improvised collaboration with two jazz musicians.
+Her discography is a little confusing to date.
+Bird Under Water, Vulture Prince, and Night Reign are her main studio albums, mixing elegant folk and jazz arrangements with Ghazal music of South Asia, spiritual and emotional.
+Conversely, 2018’s Siren Islands is ambient soundscapes while 2023’s Love in Exile is an improvised collaboration with two jazz musicians.

 Arooj Aftab Album Reviews